Working Abroad Part 3: Recruitment

 What is a Locum?
 The term 'locum' refers to a person filling a role on a temporary basis.
 'Locumming' is when a contract worker uses short term contracts as a source of income.
 Locum work generally has a higher hourly pay rate, but doesn't include employment benefits such as sick leave, annual leave, or insurance.
 Locum work is purely paid by the hour, like a casual employee.
 If you don't work, you don't get paid.
 On the flipside, the locum can choose to take time off at times that suit them, and contracts can be ended with one week notice.
-Locums fill in maternity leave positions, complete short-term projects, or fill a role quickly while a permanent employee is recruited.
+Locums fill in maternity leave positions, complete short-term projects, or fill a role temporarily while a permanent employee is recruited.

 Why use an Agency?
 In order to do locum work, registering with at least one agency is essential.
 Agencies also provide helpful advice on moving, particularly if you don't know anyone in the UK, and/or haven't been there before (like me).
 Most of the locums I've talked to are registered with up to three.
 There are a few reasons for this: